szstonelee/redrock/README.md

 Note 2: Also, chmod is required to make the file executable.

-Note 3: It is best to check, the method, first find /usr -name librocksdb.dylib, and then perform ls -all on the found librocksdb.dylib to see if the RocksDB version linked to is above 7.
+Note 3: It is best to check that all are done,.
+First find /usr -name librocksdb.dylib, and then perform ls -all on the found librocksdb.dylib to see if the RocksDB version linked to is above 7.

 ### Installation method 2: source code compilation